l-t-m-f/Sprite_Atlas/README.md

 4. (Texture size can be adjusted in the Atlas class.)
 5. You can also draw individual images from the Atlas by their filename.

+## Purpose

+Make rendering faster with the simple SDL2 library by reducing the amount of textures loaded.
+Useful for making a 2D game engine, for example.

 Code by Émile Fréchette.